bacula-web/bacula-web/docs/source/04_gethelp/faq.rst

 -------

   * Which :ref:`web browsers <supported-web-broswer>` can be used with Bacula-Web ?
-  * :ref:`Which version of Bacula is compatible with Bacula-Web ?`
+  * Which :ref:`version of Bacula <supported-bacula-version>` is compatible with Bacula-Web ?
-  * :ref:`Which version of PHP is supported ?`
+  * Which :ref:`versions of PHP <supported-php-version>` are supported ?
-  * :ref:`Where can I download the latest version of Bacula-Web ?`
+  * Where can I :ref:`download the latest version <download-latest-version>` of Bacula-Web ?
-  * :ref:`Where can I submit a bug report or a feature request ?`
+  * How can I :ref:`submit a bug report or a feature request <bug-feature-request>` ?`
-  * :ref:`Which database engine is supported by Bacula-Web ?`
+  * Which :ref:`Bacula catalog database engine <supported-db>` are supported by Bacula-Web ?
-  * :ref:`What do I need to use Bacula-Web on my server ?`
+  * What are the :ref:`requirements to use Bacula-Web <requirements>` on my server ?
-  * :ref:`On which OS can I install Bacula-Web ?`
+  * On :ref:`which OS <supported-os>` can I install Bacula-Web ?

 Install, upgrade, configure and troubleshoot
 --------------------------------------------

-  * :ref:`I've installed Bacula-Web without issue but I got a blank page`
+  * I've installed Bacula-Web without issue but I get only :ref:`a blank page <troubleshoot-blank-page>`, what's wrong ?
-  * :ref:`Why I can't connect to remote db server with SELinux enforced ?`
+  * Why I cannot connect :ref:`to remote db server with SELinux enforced <troubleshoot-selinux>` ?
-  * :ref:`Does Bacula-Web run fine with SELinux enforced ?`
+  * Does Bacula-Web can run on a system having :ref:`SELinux enforced <troubleshoot-selinux-enforced` ?

 Developpment
 ------------

-  * :ref:`What is the current status of Bacula-Web ?`
+  * What's the current :ref:`developpment status <developpment-status>` of Bacula-Web ?
-  * :ref:`Why reviving Bacula-Web project ?`
+  * Why :ref:`reviving Bacula-Web project <project-revive>` ?
-  * :ref:`Is Bacula-Web a free and open source software ?`
+  * Is Bacula-Web a :ref:`free and open source <project-license>` project ?

 Answers
 =======